Tagore Lecture in Modern Indian Literature

 The Rabindranath Tagore Lecture Series in Modern Indian Literature is made possible by a gift from the late Cornell Professor Emeritus Narahari Umanath Prabhu and his wife, Sumi Prabhu.
 Inspired by Rabindranath Tagore’s expansive imagination, unbounded by geopolitical boundaries, the series has regularly featured prominent writers from across South Asia and its diasporas.

-The Tagore Lecture, which is free and open to the public, was initially held in early autumn, but are now scheduled for the late spring.
+The next Tagore Lecture, which are free and open to the public, will take place in autumn 2025.

 Previous lectures, with links to full videos, are below.